Kenneth Olumuyiwa Tharp CBETrustee

 He is a devoted champion of the arts, cultural learning, creativity and diversity, and frequently presents as a keynote speaker in a variety of contexts, from schools to leadership courses, industry related events and the corporate sector.
 He has been a regular contributor to Speakers for Schools.

 He has served on various arts Boards, including The Royal Opera House and The Royal Opera House Benevolent Fund.
 He is currently a Patron of Akademi and The Place, and a Trustee of choreographer Sir Matthew Bourne’s New Adventures company, and the Chineke!
 Foundation and Orchestra.
-He is also Vice-Chair of a School Governing Body, and sits on the British Council’s Arts & Creative Enterprise Advisory Group.
+He is also Vice-Chair of a School Governing Body, and sits on the British Council’s Arts & Creative Economy Advisory Group.

 He has appeared in eight successive editions of the annual Powerlist of Britain’s most influential people of African and African-Caribbean heritage, as well as in Who’s Who.